Drake

 Ultimately, contact forces are the result of integrating these contact stresses on the contact surface between the solids.

-Rigid Approximation to Contact
+Rigid Approximation of Contact

 A rigid body is an approximation to the general mechanics of solids in the mathematical limit to infinite stiffness.
 This mathematical approximation has been used extensively in the past for the simulation of multibody systems with contact.
 As an approximation to the real physical system, it leads to known problems such as indeterminate systems.
 Consider for instance a rigid beam supported by its two end points and by a third point of support right in the middle, through its center of gravity.
 Under the action of its own weight, infinite solutions to the static problem exist.